RobWar-code/congo-animals/README.md

     Wait a few minutes then refresh the page, it should display a box stating "Your Site is Live" at the top of the page.
     Click on the Visit Site button to check.

+## Credits
+    Code for links to social media - CI Love Running Project

+    All content sources and images courtesy of Wikipedia